Library

 • Confidently turning feedback into actionable findings

-In UX research analysis, a code is a short word or phrase.
-You attach it to specific user feedback to capture its meaning in fewer words.
-Therefore, coding boils down what a user said into a quick, sharp note you can use later.
+In qualitative research analysis, a code is a short word or phrase you attach to specific user feedback to capture its meaning in fewer words.
+Coding reduces what a user said to a quick, sharp note.

 When you code research, you tag small parts of interviews, surveys, or user notes with labels.
-This transforms messy human conversation into themes that you can track, study, and use.
+You end up with tons of codes that you can use to spot patterns and finalize your insights for product development or UX design.
+This process transforms messy human conversations into themes that you can track, study, and use.

 Abstract 3D geometric shapes in blue and beige set against a gradient orange background.